 All I can do at this point is send you to my St. John Weddings Guide.

-Anyhow, St. Thomas and St. John weddings shouldn’t have to be any more stressful than a wedding at the Moose Lodge down the street in your neighborhood.
-What I hear time and time again from couples is that the most stressful part of the process is finding trusted wedding vendors…from thousands of miles away.
+Anyhow, St. Thomas and St. John weddings shouldn’t be any more stressful than a wedding at your neighborhood Moose Lodge.
+What I hear time and time again from couples is that the most stressful part of the process is finding trusted wedding vendors from thousands of miles away.

-The professionals on this list eat, breath, sleep and obsess about St. Thomas weddings.
+The professionals on this list eat, breath, sleep and obsess about St. Thomas and St. John weddings.
 There are no part-timers here.

-The easiest way to do this is let me line everything up while you enjoy the ride.
+Again, the easiest and most affordable way to do this is let me line everything up while you enjoy the ride.

 But if you want to handle every aspect of your wedding by your lonesome, I hope this vendor list is helpful in familiarizing yourself with wedding professionals here in the Virgin Islands and makes your destination wedding planning just a little easier.